Colima Cartel: History

-The U.S. Drug Enforcement Administration (DEA) traces the foundations of the Colima Cartel to 1988.
+The U.S. Drug Enforcement Administration (DEA) traces the foundations of the Colima Cartel in 1988.
 What separated the Colima Cartel from other trafficking operations was their control of the methamphetamine trade, instead of receiving a percentage of goods smuggled for Colombian cartels.
 The cartel was able to pact with the previous motorcycle gangs and independent traffickers who once dominated the methamphetamine trade in the U.S. The cartel was created in 1988 and originally it only operated by trafficking cocaine for the Colombian cartels, but later turned into trafficking and processing of methamphetamine.

 By 1992 the Colima Cartel, through operations as a business, was able to establish amphetamine contacts in Switzerland, India, Germany and the Czech Republic.
 The DEA has reported the Colima Cartel recruited relatives to operate at the first two tiers of their organization, "insulating the structure."
 Relatives and close friends comprised the first two tiers who then recruited low level, non related individuals to operate the methamphetamine elaboration process and the smuggling into the United States.